kodecocodes/programmer-jokes/README.md

 Why did the two functions stop calling each other?
 Because they had constant arguments.

-Why couldn'td the confirmed bhacelor use git?
+Why couldn' the confirmed bachelor use git?
 Because he was afraid to commit!